The latest loyalty program changes have let down legions of frequent travelers. And now the government is preparing to regulate rewards credit cards.

 I’ve been following the decline of loyalty programs my entire career.
 This simple guide will help you discard your loyalty program once and for all and enjoy a points-free life.

-I know you can do it because I’ve done it.
+I know you can do it because I have.
 Even though I’m on the road 365 days a year, I don’t actively collect points or miles for any of my travels.
 I travel better and I’m free to make the purchasing decisions I want instead of the ones my airline or credit card dictates.

 This is how to quit your loyalty program